runjtu/awesome-and-novel-works-in-slam/README.md

 * **DCL-SLAM**: "Swarm-lio: Decentralized swarm lidar-inertial odometry", *IEEE International Conference on Robotics and Automation 2023*.  [[Paper](https://ieeexplore.ieee.org/document/10161355)] [[Code](https://github.com/PengYu-Team/DCL-SLAM)]

+   Follow [[Ji Zhang](https://github.com/jizhang-cmu)] for more information on multi-session mapping, I will do supplement when I have time.

    Follow [[Xiang Gao](https://github.com/gaoxiang12)] for more information on SLAM, I will do supplement when I have time.